firogh/dugn/README.md

 # dugn
-Wrestling with symbols of [kernel crash](https://github.com/torvalds/linux). dugn is a kernel crash tool based [libkdumpfile](https://github.com/ptesarik/libkdumpfile)
+Wrestling with symbols of [kernel crash](https://github.com/torvalds/linux). dugn is a kernel crash tool based on [libkdumpfile](https://github.com/ptesarik/libkdumpfile)

 Started by Firo Yang.